-The 4th edition of the WHO 2016 classification of AML and related neoplasms was based on clinically relevant disease information rather than only morphology.6 However, in the 5th edition (2022),9 the WHO reenvisioned AML classification, separating AML with genetic abnormalities from AML defined by differentiation, as shown in Table 2.
+Classification systems for AML have continued to evolve as new information on the disease is discovered.
+The WHO classification of AML and related neoplasms was previously based on clinically relevant disease information rather than only morphology.6 However, in the 5th edition (2022),9 the WHO reenvisioned AML classification, separating AML with genetic abnormalities from AML defined by differentiation, as shown in Table 2.
+In contrast to the WHO classification, the ICC classification 2022 updates have reenvisioned AML classification based on a cut off of 10% blasts and genetic abnormalities, as shown in Table 3.45

 Recommendations from the ELN are widely used to establish genetic risk classification at diagnosis.
-The 2022 version of the ELN recommendations includes significant updates, including the removal of FLT3-ITD allelic ratio from risk classification (Table 3).
-The ELN has emphasized that its risk classification system is based on data from patients receiving intensive treatment; for patients receiving less intensive therapy, modifications may be needed.^{5.7}
+The 2022 version of the ELN recommendations includes significant updates, including the removal of FLT3-ITD allelic ratio from risk classification (Table 4).
+The ELN has emphasized that its risk classification system is based on data from patients receiving intensive treatment.^{5,7} In 2024 ELN released a genetic risk classification framework for patient with newly diagnosed AML receiving less-intensive therapy (Table 5).
+The 2024 ELN Less-Intensive genetic risk classification is applicable to patients receiving HMA monotherapy, HMA/VEN, or AZA/IVO (for IDH1mut AML).46

 Table 2.
-AML and related neoplasms9
+AML and Related Neoplasms9